Ankow99/ankows-cloud-inits/README.md

 ---

 #### The Juju Status Watcher
-When running these heavy labs, the `launch.sh` script enters an Interactive Watch Mode:
+When running these heavy labs, the `launch.sh` script enters a juju status + cloud-init output watch mode:

 1. Phase 1 (Log Tail): It tails standard cloud-init logs while MAAS and the Juju Controller are bootstrapping.
 2. Phase 2 (Juju Watch): Once the Juju model is initialised, the script automatically switches views.
-It clears the screen and displays a live-refreshing `juju status --color` dashboard.
+It clears the screen and displays a live-refreshing `juju status --color` + cloud-init logs dashboard.
     * This allows you to watch the topology (HAProxy, DBs, RabbitMQ, Nova, etc.) turn "Green" (Active/Idle) in real-time.
 3. Completion: Once all units are active, it opens the dashboards (Horizon/Landscape + MAAS) and drops you into the shell.